-On graduating from this course, you’ll be able to apply for leadership roles, or move into higher management positions.
+On graduating from this course, you’ll be able to apply for leadership roles within your own career pathway or move into higher management positions elsewhere.

 Although the course relates to health and social care, it delivers wider management and leadership skills which are attractive to employers in other sectors.

 Throughout the course, we’ll use a range of assessment methods to help you and your tutors measure your progress on each module.
-These include reflective practice, essays and a major project, as well as sharing ideas and critical thoughts online.
+These include reflective practice, essays and a major project, as well as the sharing of ideas and critical thoughts in an online setting.